jvverde/MarpaX-xPathLike/README.md

 - values(path?)\*
 - value(path?)\*

-(\*) not a xpath 1.0 function.
+(\*) not a xPath 1.0 function.

 names is like name but returns a list of names.

-We don't support the text() funcions as we don't know what that should mean in perl data-structures context, but the value and values functiosn as provided to return the value/values of current context if path argument is missing or the value/values of matched data-structures.
+We don't support the `text()` funcions as we don't know what that should mean in perl data-structures context, but the `value()` and `values()` functions are provided to return the value/values of current context if path argument is missing or the value/values of matched data-structures.
 That/those value/values could be scalar(s) or hash/array reference(s).